 On Day 3 of our second attempt at potty training, my daughter went back to daycare.
 During our first attempt, potty training at daycare was a very bumpy road for us.

 For this second attempt at potty training, I had to take my feelings and expectations out of the potty training process at daycare because it was really beyond my control.
+On Day 3 of potty training, I let the daycare know that we had started potty training again over the weekend.

 One month in

 As I write this article, we have been potty training for a total of 4 weeks.
 Since the first two days of potty training, we have only had one accident at home.
-I’m not even sure that we would count the one accident because she self-initiated, took herself to the potty, and was struggling to pull down her underwear as she started peeing.
+I’m not even sure that we would count this one accident because she self-initiated, took herself to the potty, and was struggling to pull down her underwear as she started peeing.

 Although we are doing excellent at home, daycare is still a struggle.
 She continues to use the potty at daycare, but still has accidents.
 I’m not sure why because she is completely accident-free at home.
 I’ve spoken to the director and she tells me that they are taking her to use the potty and she is using it.